FormidableLabs/victory-docs/docs/victory-voronoi-container/docs.md

 # VictoryVoronoiContainer

-`VictoryVoronoiContainer` calculates a voronoi diagram based on the data of every child component it renders.
-The voronoi data is used to associate a mouse position with its nearest data point(s).
-When `VictoryVoronoiContainer` is added as the `containerComponent` of your chart, changes in mouse position will add and remove the `active` prop on appropriate elements in the components of the chart.
+`VictoryVoronoiContainer` adds the ability to associate a mouse position with the data point(s) closest to it.
+When this container is added to a chart, changes in mouse position will add the `active` prop to to data and label components closest to the current mouse position.
+The closeness of data points to a given position is determined by calculating a [voronoi diagram] based on the data of every child `VictoryVoronoiContainer` renders.
+This container is useful for adding hover interactions, like tooltips, to small data points, or charts with very dense or overlapping data.
+Read [this guide] to learn how to use `VictoryVoronoiContainer` with tooltips.

 `VictoryVoronoiContainer` may be used with any Victory component that works with an x-y coordinate system, and should be added as the `containerComponent` of the top-level component.